awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-cloudwatch-metrics.md

 AWS IoT SiteWise publishes the following gateway metrics\.
 All gateway metrics are published on a one minute interval\.

 **Important**
 To receive gateway metrics, you must use at least version 6 of the AWS IoT SiteWise connector on your gateway\.
-For more information, see [AWS IoT SiteWise connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/iot-sitewise-connector.html) in the *AWS IoT Greengrass Developer Guide*\.
+For more information, see [AWS IoT SiteWise connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/iot-sitewise-connector.html) in the *AWS IoT Greengrass Version 1 Developer Guide*\.

 **Gateway metrics**